harpooncorp/docs/docs/source/usage.rst

 Deploying Containers
 ----------------------
-Deploying Containers is as easy as hitting the deploy button.
+Deploying containers is as easy as hitting the deploy button.
 Github containers will require you to build the repository first.
 In order for harpoon to successfully build a GitHub repository, we currently require the repository to have a top-level Dockerfile, which is industry best practice.
 If the Dockerfile is there, once you click the “Build” button, harpoon will automatically find it and build a container image that gets pushed to a private container registry